facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 Object Attributes templates hold descriptive information for type of object that can be loaded into Habitat.
 These files should be named in the format :

  	<objectname>.phys_properties.json

+An example of an appropriate configured file can be found below :

+.. include:: ../../data/test_assets/objects/donut.phys_properties.json
+    :code: json

 Object Mesh Handles And Types
 -----------------------------